On Oracle Property and Asymptotic Validity of Bayesian Generalized Method of Moments: Introduction

-where $\bar g(\D,\theta)$ is the sample average of $g(D_i,\theta),i=1,2,...,n$, $\V_n$ is a $m\times m$ positive definite matrix that could possibly depend on the data $\D$, and $\dett(\A)$ denotes the determinant of a matrix $\A$.
-Here and after we use the symbol ``$q$" to denote the quasi-likelihood function and the quasi-posterior.
-This quasi-likelihood function has been studied under a Bayesian framework in \citet{kim02} and is named \textit{the limited information likelihood (LIL)}, which minimizes the Kullback-Leibler divergence of the true data generating process $P_D$ to the set of all distributions satisfying the less restrictive asymptotic constraint $\lim_{n\to \infty} E[n \bar g(\D,\theta_0)^\top \V_n^{-1} \bar g(\D,\theta_0)]/m=1$.
+where $\bar g(\D,\theta)$ is the sample average of $g(D_i,\theta),i=1,\ldots,n$, $\V_n$ is a $m\times m$ positive definite matrix that could possibly depend on the data $\D$, and $\dett(\A)$ denotes the determinant of a matrix $\A$.
+Hereafter we use the symbol ``$q$" to denote the quasi-likelihood function and the quasi-posterior.
+This quasi-likelihood function has been studied under a Bayesian framework in \citet{kim02} and is named \textit{the limited information likelihood (LIL)}, which minimizes the Kullback-Leibler divergence of the true data generating process $P_D$ to the set of all distributions satisfying the less restrictive asymptotic constraint $\lim_{n\to \infty} \Ep \left\{n \bar g(\D,\theta_0)^\top \V_n^{-1} \bar g(\D,\theta_0)\right\}/m=1$.
 This relation holds when we choose $\V_n$ to be a consistent estimator of the covariance matrix $\var(g(D,\theta_0))$.
 Given a prior distribution $\pi(\theta)$, the quasi-posterior takes the form

-By using $q(\D|\theta)$ in a Bayesian model, we only need to specify a prior on $\theta$ and thus circumvent the difficulty of directly assigning a prior on the pair $(P_D,\theta)$ with constraints \eqref{uncond}.
-In the computational aspect, $q(\D|\theta)$ takes an explicit analytical form that allows straightforward MCMC updating for the corresponding Bayesian posterior without any iterative optimization steps.
-Furthermore, when $\V_n$ is chosen as a consistent estimator of $\var(g(D,\theta_0))$, the exponential part of $q(\D|\theta)$ resembles the optimally weighted GMM criterion function (\citealt{hansen82}), which in large sample, can be viewed as a second order approximation to the true negative log-likelihood function that follows a chi-square distribution with $p$ degrees of freedom if $m=p$ and both are fixed (\citealt{yin09}).
-We use the same terminology as \citet{yin09} and call this {\it the Bayesian generalized method of moments} (BGMM).
-Below are some motivating examples that involve the unconditional moment conditions \eqref{uncond} and can be easily incorporated into the BGMM framwork.
+By using $q(\D|\theta)$ in the Bayesian model, we only need to specify a prior on $\theta$ and thus circumvent the difficulty of directly assigning a prior on the pair $(P_D,\theta)$ with constraints \eqref{uncond}.
+In the computational aspect, $q(\D|\theta)$ takes an explicit analytical form that allows straightforward MCMC updating for the corresponding Bayesian posterior without any iterative optimization steps (\citealt{ch03}).
+Furthermore, when $\V_n$ is chosen as a consistent estimator of $\var(g(D,\theta_0))$, the exponential part of $q(\D|\theta)$ resembles the optimally weighted GMM criterion function (\citealt{hansen82}), which in large samples can be viewed as a second order approximation to the true negative log-likelihood function that follows a chi-square distribution with $p$ degrees of freedom if $m=p$ and both are fixed (\citealt{yin09}). \\